 Before I knew it, the time had come to leave my beloved Villa D’Amore and The Cilento.
 I had done and seen so much and enjoyed the food, beautiful scenery, friendly people and all of my experiences so very much.
 I truly felt “at home” in my new Italian home.
 All of us at one time or another may have lived in a place that never really felt like “home”, but here I just felt instantly like I belonged.
 Even though there was a language barrier, this did not make me feel uncomfortable . . . everyone I met truly made me feel welcome with open arms!

-We decided to have our “last supper” at La Campagnola, one of our favorite local restaurants.
-We couldn’t decide which of our favorite things to have, so we ordered and shared many items including salad, swordfish (spada), mixed seafood grill (grigliata mista di pesce), pizza AND tiramisu!
-This was quite a feast and cost us only €32 for both of us, including vino!
+I decided to have my “last supper” at La Campagnola, one of my favorite local restaurants.
+I couldn’t decide which of my favorite dishes to have, so I ordered too many items including salad, swordfish (spade), mixed seafood grill (grigliata mista di pesce), pizza AND tiramisu!
+This was quite a feast and cost me only €22, including vino!

 As I dined, I reminisced about my wonderful first visit to Villa D’Amore and all that I had seen and done and all the fun I had: